MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 2. Returns a number indicating how many "div" elements are on the page.

 ## Regular expression operator
-This is a shorthand for using regexp assertions:
+This release provides a shorthand for using regexp assertions:

 {{< code fql >}}
 LET result = "foo" =~ "^f[o].$" // returns "true"